engfragui/graphql-101-girl-geek-dinner-2017-trulia/README.md

-# graphql-101-talk
-An introduction to the world of GraphQL (slide deck)
+Slides for my talk "GraphQL 101 | An introduction to the world of GraphQL"